This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #PrepSealSave #CollectiveBias

 - These rolls are nicely-sized, so they would make a great bun for burgers or a roll for sandwiches.

 - It’s better to add additional flour later on as needed than start out with too much.
-Start with adding 2 1/2 cups as the dough first comes together, and then be prepared to add extra (two-four tablespoons) if needed.
+Start with adding 2 1/2 cups as the dough first comes together, and then be prepared to add extra (two to four tablespoons) if needed.

 - Be sure you are using 100% pure pumpkin puree and not pumpkin pie filling.
 The cans are usually next to each other on the shelf, but the pumpkin pie filling contains sweetener and spices that wouldn’t work in these savory pumpkin dinner rolls.